15 impulse control games that turn any hyper dog Into your dream pet

 If your dog gets excited before going on a car ride, make them sit before you open the car door.

-Put your dog in a sit or down before you open the car door.
-If your dog stays calm, give them the cue to hop in.
+Put your dog in a sit or down position before opening the car door.
+If your dog stays calm, give it the cue to hop in.
 You can use something like “hop up” or “get in” and let the dog get in the car.

-If your dog is nervous about car rides, you’ll need to reduce his fear first.
+If your dog is nervous about car rides, you must first reduce their fear.

 Ignore dropped food

-If your dog tries to eat someone else’s food or steal it from the table or counter, or if your dog tries to eat any food you drop, you need to teach them to “leave it.”
+If your dog tries to eat someone else’s food, steal it from the table or counter, or eat any food you drop, you must teach it to “leave it.”

 Start by putting food on the floor.
 Cover it with your foot and tell your dog to “leave it.”
 If your dog ignores the food or doesn’t paw at your foot, reward them.